storj-archived/heroku-addon/README.md

 ### Code coverage

 This project uses istanbul for code coverage.
 If you run `npm run unit`, you will notice relatively low test coverage.
 The unit tests compliment the integration tests.
-When you run `make test`, the integration tests will gather test coverage as well giving you the full 100% coverage.
+When you run `make test`, the integration tests will gather test coverage as well give you the full 100% coverage.
 After running `make test`, a coverage report will be available on `127.0.0.1:8000`.

 ## Deployment